 Before you run off, hear me out.
-I love going to the dentist because I barely ever went as a child, maybe twice did I ever go until I was around 16 years old.
+I love going to the dentist in Sudbury because I barely ever went as a child, maybe twice did I ever go until I was around 16 years old.
 My parents couldn’t really afford to send me to one, and any community dental services weren’t known to them.

 Even now I can only afford to go once a year (and hope nothing is wrong), so when I do go it is almost exciting, another element of my excitement is that I have never had a cavity before, even without seeing a dentist for much of my life, so whenever I go, I am hoping to find out whether I have made it another year without one.
 I have started see the dentist at Kakar Dental Group and they are great there and very friendly.

 Yesterday was my yearly visit, and I am pleased to say, it looks like I have made it another year without a cavity.
 The physical check was fine, as was the X-Ray, I still have a full mouth X-Ray to do, but otherwise everything looks good (except my long time issue of not having enough room in my mouth for all my teeth).